ibm-cloud-docs/Cloudant/api/attachments.md

 {: shortdesc}

 The BLOB is stored in the `_attachments` component of the document.
-The BLOB holds data that includes:
+The BLOB holds data that includes the following information:

 - The attachment name
 - The type of the attachment